hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/expert-systems/index.md

         - produces reasons for suggestions
         - and outputs to user-interface

+- scheduling system to route vehicles
+    - store locations of each distribution point
+    - store type of vehicles being used
+    - store working hours
+    - scheduler would type in destinations
+    - system would match those against available types of vehicle
+        - match against locations
+    - suggest how many drivers would be needed
+    - suggest vehicle needed for each driver
+    - suggests allocation of orders to each vehicle
+    - ?? suggest list of goods in reverse order ??
+        - ?? so that, each vehicle had the first order loaded on to the vehicle last ??
+    - system would take into account the fuel and time
+    - outputs the most efficient rule

 ## User Interface

 - used for both input and output